aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Input/Condition**: Submit feedback through the application interface.
 - **Output/Result**: Feedback is successfully recorded and retrievable by the development team.
 - **How test will be performed**: Automated tests will simulate feedback submission and verify that the data is stored securely and is accessible for review.
 Notifications or acknowledgments will be checked automatically.
 Compliance with privacy requirements will be validated to protect user information.

+#### 3.2.6 Compliance

+##### Verify Compliance with Canadian Copyright Law

+**Test ID**: Test-CompR-LR1

+- **Type**: Structural, Static, Automatic
+- **Initial State**: Suggestion generation is operational.
+- **Input/Condition**: Generate content and analyze for potential copyright infringements.
+- **Output/Result**: No generated content violates Canadian copyright laws.
+- **How test will be performed**: Automated plagiarism detection tools like Copyscape will be used to compare the generated content against existing works to detect potential infringements under Canadian copyright law.
+For example, we'll generate content and check if it unintentionally reproduces passages from popular novels like "The Great Gatsby" by F. Scott Fitzgerald.
+Content generation filters will be implemented to prevent the reproduction of such copyrighted material.
+All findings will be documented, and the system will be adjusted to ensure that all generated content is original and fully compliant with Canadian copyright laws.

+##### Ensure SOC 2 Compliance

+**Test ID**: Test-CompR-LR2

+- **Type**: Structural, Static, Manual
+- **Initial State**: Security controls and policies are in place.
+- **Input/Condition**: Prepare for SOC 2 audit by an external auditor.
+- **Output/Result**: Successful SOC 2 attestation for the inference server.
+- **How test will be performed**: All security controls will be reviewed against SOC 2 criteria.
+Evidence of compliance, such as access logs and security policies will be collected.
+Any gaps identified during internal reviews will be addressed promptly.
+The formal audit process will be conducted by an external auditor to obtain SOC 2 certification, ensuring that the inference server meets industry security standards.

+##### Obtain User Permission for Inference on Content

+**Test ID**: Test-CompR-LR3

+- **Type**: Structural, Dynamic, Automatic
+- **Initial State**: Consent mechanisms are implemented.
+- **Input/Condition**: Use the application for the first time.
+- **Output/Result**: Users provide explicit permission before content is used for inference.
+- **How test will be performed**: Automated tests will verify that a consent prompt appears upon initial use of the application, requiring users to accept the terms before proceeding.
+The process will be tested to ensure users cannot bypass consent.
+Consent records will be checked automatically to confirm they are stored securely and in compliance with privacy regulations.

 ### Traceability Between Test Cases and Requirements